https://www.youtube.com/watch?v=XqeIIjRB3EU

 • Do not include symbols or a course number (e.g., EAD 315) in the title.

-• Symbols (e.g., Δ, σ, β, °, ≤, ±) and italics may not always transfer correctly into the UURAF or Mid-SURE database.
+• Symbols (e.g., Δ, σ, β, °, ≤, ±) and italics may not transfer correctly into the UURAF or Mid-SURE database.
 If your abstract contains symbols or italics, please upload a PDF of your abstract during registration or email to ugrsrch@msu.edu.

 • We encourage all students to review their abstracts with their research mentors to make sure that copyright or intellectual property (IP) issues are not a factor.